rininobaron/Statistics_with_Python_Specialization/README.md

 # Statistics with Python Specialization

-This repository contains the solution of Statistics with Python Specialization offered by UNiversity of Michigan in Coursera.
+This repository contains the solution of Statistics with Python Specialization offered by University of Michigan in Coursera.